abhiramsrini/ScopeDesk/README.md

 - Measurement calls map to VBS param engine slots P1–P8; stub values are returned when the COM object isn’t available.
 - SCPI helper writes the command, issues `CHDR OFF`, then `?` to read the response.
 - Serilog config auto-creates the log directory before writing.

+## FAQ
+- **How do I verify network reachability?** Ping the oscilloscope IP.
+You can also browse to the IP address; the scope’s landing page should show its basic setup values.
+- **The landing page works but the app shows no measurements—what next?** Restart the oscilloscope, then relaunch ScopeDesk and try again.

+## Ownership & Contact
+- Owned by Primeasure (`www.primeasure.com`)
+- Developer: Abhiram Srinivasan
+- Email: abhiramsrini@primeasure.com